 Hundreds of races are featured from all around the world, ensuring that you won’t miss anything when it happens.

-Before you place your bets, check your state laws on the legality of online horse race betting.
-While it’s not illegal at the federal level, some states, such as Washington state and Connecticut, still ban it within their jurisdictions.
+Before you place your bets, check your state laws with regard to online horse race betting.
+While it’s not illegal at the federal level, some states still have limitations on the minimum age to bet and which operators can accept wagers.

 Remember, you always need to bet inside the confines of the law; otherwise, you might find that your winnings vanish into thin air.

 How to bet on the Pegasus World Cup

 Odds are you are champing at the bit to get a taste of the betting action on the Pegasus World Cup.